ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 An Attester creates Evidence that is conveyed to a Verifier.

 A Verifier uses the Evidence, any Reference Values from Reference Value Providers, and any Endorsements from Endorsers, by applying an Appraisal Policy for Evidence to assess the trustworthiness of the Attester.
-This activity is called the appraisal of Evidence.
+This procedure is called the appraisal of Evidence.

 Subsequently, the Verifier generates Attestation Results for use by Relying Parties.
 The Appraisal Policy for Evidence